The Personal A in Spanish: What It Is and When to Use It

 How to Practice the Personal A

-There are many ways to listen to (and converse with) native speakers.
+- Immerse yourself in Spanish.
 Consider setting up an online language exchange, find an entertaining TV show in Spanish or—my personal favorite—tune in to a daily Spanish radio show and listen along.

-Or maybe you’re more of an audio learner?
+Or maybe you’re more of an audio learner.
 The Spanish Dude has a great video on the personal a, which comes with a worksheet (and answer key!) to help you understand this grammar concept.

-Once you commit a Spanish saying to memory, you can use it to remind yourself about key grammatical concepts.
-Luckily, there are many Spanish refranes that make use of the personal a.
-Here are a few:
+Once you commit a Spanish saying to memory, you can use it to remind yourself about grammar concepts.

 Amor no respeta ley, ni obedece al rey.